Comments & sharing/Sharing links

 Permissions

-Control what viewers can do and see on your shared link.
+Control what viewers can do and see on your shared link from the Share settings panel.

 Show storyboard status pill